Why do Tree Swallows use nest boxes?

 - To learn about nestcam hardware and installation click here for the bluebird

 hobbyist web site Sialis' excellent page on the subject.

 - Be aware you may have to tweak your box design to accommodate a nestcam.

-How many boxes should you build?
+How many boxes should you build or buy?